besure94/mr-robogers-neighborhood/README.md

 7. If the user inputs a 1, replace number with "Beep!".
 8. If the user inputs a number containing a 3, replace all its digits with "Won't you be my neighbor?".
 9. If the user inputs a number containing a 2, replace all its digits with "Boop!".
+10. If the user inputs a number containing a 1, replace all its digits with "Beep!".

 Describe: mrRobogersNeighborhood()